Ratna-Sambhav/AutoLLM/README.md

 ## How to use:

-1. Install docker and run the following docker image: docker run -p 80:6000 ratna1sambhav/autollm-backend:0.1
+1. Install docker and run the following docker image:\n docker run -p 80:6000 ratna1sambhav/autollm-backend:0.1
-2. Access the api endpoint on localhost:80
+3. Access the api endpoint on localhost:80
-3. Following are the endpoint:
+4. Following are the endpoint:
    i. localhost:80/deploy_rag/
       payload: {
          "access_key": "ADSWW...",               //Required: IAM Role with access to ec2 instance